jsstanley/md2html/README.md

 1. The first argument specifies the directory path containing the markdown files
 1. The second argument specifies the directory containing the custom css file

+***md2html*** will create a directory of html files within the directory of markdown files that was specified.
+For the above example, the html directory would be `~/notes/md/html/`.

 ## License

 [GNU General Public License, version 2 (GPLv2)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt)